ReDestroyDeR/OtusSimpleRESTfulCRUD/README.md

 0. Install [helm](https://helm.sh/)
 1. Write `helm install simple-restful-crud helm/simple-restful-crud/ --values helm/simple-restful-crud/values.yaml` in
    the terminal.
-After installation process you can access the service via `arch.homework` URL.
-Only problem is that there is no Ingress-DNS configured so if you don't have, for example `/etc/hosts` mapping `Minikube IP` to that URL you won't be able to access it that way.
+After installation process you can access services via `arch.homework` `grafana.arch.homework` and `prometheus.arch.homework` URLs.
+You have to have route to your Kubernetes cluster.
-   <br>To add IP to `/etc/hosts` you can use provided script `./add-minikube-ip-to-hosts.sh`
-   <br><br>P.S.
-There won't be a Windows solution (sry)

 2. (Optional) You can pass `--namespace [namespace]` option to the `helm install` if you want to deploy in specific namespace
 3. Uninstall: `helm uninstall simple-restful-crud`